floriancourgey/adobe-campaign-sync/README.md

 $ npm install
 ```

 ## Step 2.
-Connect to the instance repo and Download
+Launch adobe-campaign-sync to download the instance and upload to git
 ```console
 # note: clone with a GIT url, not an HTPPS, otherwise SSH autologin with the SSH public key won't work
 $ git clone git@github.com/user/instance1.git instance